jwuerch/Day10-Review/README.md

-# Readme File
+# jQuery Playground

-## About The Author

-The author is Jason Wuerch.
-He is currently located in Portland, Oregon as an up-and-coming programmer.

-## Program Name

-This project was made at Epicodus Coding School and is the final project of week 2.

 ## Description

-This project tests the limits of my knowledge of Bootstrap, CSS, HTML and jQuery.
+Browse through my knowledge of jQuery by clicking on the buttons in this tutorial and taking the dream vacation quiz.
+At the end of the tutorial play the jQuery game by trying to click on the button before it disappears.

+## Technologies Used

+Bootstrap, CSS, HTML, jQuery

+## Installation Instructions

+* Clone this repository.
+* Open 'index.html.'

 ## Copyright and License Information

-This project is copyrighted.
-Please ask for permission to use.
+This project is copyrighted by Jason Wuerch.
+Please ask permission to use.